StefanoAnzolut/business-guide/source/account/signatureusage.rst

 - Then go to **Signature usage**

-- Click the **Download icon** on the right of a calendar month (the CSV will be downloaded to your computer)
+- Click the **Download icon** on the right of a calendar month to download the CSV document

 .. image:: signature_usage_pick_month.png